cherrynoize/ctrl/README.md

 hopefully work it out along the way and there'll be no need for a separate documentation.
 It should be all rather self-explanatory once you look at it.

+#### Lightctl

+Since `light` has become abandoned I developed my own replacement and expanded the module to support it.
+It's a simple shell script and it's completely optional.
+It also supports a minimum (as well as maximum) threshold and both relative and absolute brightness values.

+You can get it from [here](https://github.com/cherrynoize/set-light).

 ### Theme